charlesbel/Microsoft-Rewards-Farmer/README.md

    To update your selenium version, run this command : ```pip install selenium --upgrade```

+4) (Windows Only) Make sure Visual c++ redistributable DLLs are installed

+   If they're not, install the current "vc_redist.exe" from this link : https://learn.microsoft.com/en-GB/cpp/windows/latest-supported-vc-redist?view=msvc-170

 5) Edit the `accounts.json.sample` with your accounts credentials and rename it by removing `.sample` at the end (ex. `accounts.json`)

    * If you want to add more than one account, the syntax is the following: